worthyag/SixLove/draftReport.md

 ## 4.2 The `tennis` app

-The next order business was to create the `tennis` app.
+The next order of business was to create the `tennis` app.
 The ability to add, edit, and delete tennis sessions is the heart of SixLove.
 Users must be able to add tennis sessions to their calendar, and also view and update their schedule.
+The `tennis` app has the following pages:

+- Tennis

+- Add

+- Edit

+- Delete

+- Success

+- Learn

 ## 4.3 The `planner` app

+The `planner` app has the following pages:

+- Calendar

 Update the above text to highlight the following: